harendra-shakya/Asynchronous/README.md

 [Click here](https://lovely-unicorn-1f25af.netlify.app/) to visit

-Made a mini-project using AJAX calls, promises and rest countries API.
+Find your current location - a mini-project using AJAX call and rest countries API.

 Currently learning this :)